winnieTheWind/BaseBuildingGame/README.md

 ## Notes
 - Currently, Characters will only do Tile and Furniture jobs.
-- Characters tasked with a Wall job need Steel Plates in their inventory.
+- Characters tasked with a Wall job need Steel Plates available in the world.
 Use the Mining Drone Station to create Steel Plates.
 - Furniture cannot be created on an Empty Tile.
 - Characters cannot move if spawned on an Empty Tile.